Become a Creator today!Start creating today - Share your story with the world!

 Speaker

-and The nutrition course was really good. the um The storytelling course is good.
-But he doesn't want to go to school.
+Uh, the nutrition course was really good.
+The, um, the storytelling course is good, but he doesn't want to go to school.
 He wants to work seven days a week.
 He wants to learn on the job and he wants to make money.
 And I got to tell you, I like that.
-I think college today is ah is ah is unless you're going to do something like, you know, become a doctor or a surgeon, something along those lines where you're going to learn skills that you're going to immediately apply.
-It's a waste of time and money.
-You've got all these woke left wing fools.
+I think college today is, ah is, ah is unless you're going to do something like, you know, become a doctor or a surgeon.

 Speaker

-in academia, they're trying to indoctrinate your kids to hate their parents, hate America, hate the Western tradition.
+something along those lines where you're going to learn skills that you're going to immediately apply.
+It's a waste of time and money.
+You've got all these woke left wing fools in academia.
+They're trying to indoctrinate your kids to hate their parents, hate America, hate the Western tradition.
 Who the hell needs that?
 What are your thoughts on that?
-There's, I mean, it's definitely a polarizing society. um I think, you know, for both my kids, I said go to college, don't go to college, it doesn't matter.
+There's I mean, it's only a polarizing society. um I think, you know, for both my kids, I said go to college.
+Don't go to college.
+It doesn't matter.

 Speaker